What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 Most fresh fruit and vegetables are subject to health inspections and require phytosanitary certificates prior to shipping.

-- A phytosanitary certificate is needed for: Most fruit and vegetables.
+- Phytosanitary certification is necessary for most fruit and vegetables.
 You can find these products and their Latin names in Annex XI, Part A and Part B of Regulation (EU) 2019/2072.

-- No phytosanitary certificate is needed for: Pineapple, banana, coconut, durian and dates.
+- Some exceptions apply and no phytosanitary certification is requested for the following 5 products: pineapples, bananas, coconuts, durian and dates.
 See Annex XI, Part C of Regulation (EU) 2019/2072.

-- Special requirements are needed for: A large number of fruit and vegetables originating outside the European community, such as leafy vegetables, potatoes, tomatoes, peppers, citrus fruit, stone fruit, berry fruit, apples, pears, mangoes, avocados, leaf celery and basil, among other things.
+- Special requirements are needed for many fruit and vegetables originating from outside the European community, including leafy vegetables, potatoes, leaf celery and basil, among other things.
 Special requirements may include inspections, treatments or declarations that certain pests are absent.
-Root and tubercle vegetables require an official statement that the consignment or lot does not contain more than 1% by net weight of soil and growing medium.
+Root and tubercle vegetables require an official statement that the consignment or lot does not contain more than 1% of soil and growing medium by net weight.
 See Annex VII of Regulation (EU) 2019/2072.

-- Prohibited from entering the European Union: mainly applies for potatoes from certain origins.
+- Prohibited from entering the European Union: there are rules to avoid the spread of regulated non-quarantine pests (RNQPs) mainly apply to potatoes from certain origins.
 See Annex VI of Regulation (EU) 2019/2072.

-Countries, authorities and exporters that are not prepared for the strict pest control will have difficulties to export their fresh fruit and vegetables to Europe.
+Countries, authorities and exporters that are not prepared for the strict pest control will have difficulties exporting their fruit and vegetables to Europe.
 As an exporter, you must stay up to date with the rules and work closely with the food safety authority in your country.

 Table 2: Overview of EU regulations concerning protective measures against pests